jakeqaverch/Engagement-Survey/README.md

 | 5      | 162   | 0.162      |
 | % Positive || 48.5          |

+- The sentiment on this question is relatively negative with 48.5% of respondents answering positively.
+- This should be examined further based on results from previous surveys

 ## I know what I need to do to be successful in my role.